 If you are a member of the I.A.M., you are invited to send in a ministry profile.
 Write a summary of your ministry and you may also send some photos to use.
 You may put it together yourself on Microsoft Publisher, or you may send the info to and we will format your profile, and post it along with the other member ministry profiles.

 Robert is an accountant from the Twin Cities area, who specializes in Churches, ministries, ministers, and non-profit organizations.
 He is also a credentialed member of the IAM.
 This kind of info is vital as we seek to minister both effectively, ethically, and legally in this nation.
-If you go to the bottom of this page, on the right hand side you will see the “legal” tab.
-Click on it to view Bob’s post.
+Click below to view Bob’s post.
 Thanks so much to Robert Rampi for your valuable info and insight!

 1 Samuel 30:6 David was greatly distressed because the men were talking of stoning him; each one was bitter in spirit because of his sons and daughters.
 But David found strength in the Lord his God.

 This was extremely odd and out of character for these men to want to kill David because they were used to looking out for him and protecting him, in fact, putting their own life in danger to protect the "lamp of Israel" (2 Samuel 21: 17).
 This was indeed (to say the least) a difficult or an odd thing for David to walk through.

 You may be in an odd or difficult season in your life or ministry, just like David.
 There may be some circumstance or relationship or sickness or even regrets of past decisions that you have made, your ministry has taken on a different appearance, or you are feeling like everything went sideways (feeling a bit "out of joint").